MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-adroll.md

 1. Enter your **AdRoll Advertiser ID**.
 For more information, see [AdRoll Advertiser Profiles](https://help.adroll.com/hc/articles/212011838-Advertiser-Profiles).

-3. In the **Data matching** section, in the **Email** field, select the field in your unified customer profile that represents a customer's email address.
+1. In the **Data matching** section, in the **Email** field, select the field that represents a customer's email address.
 It's required to export segments to AdRoll.

 1. Select the segments you want to export.
 Select a segment with a least 100 members.
 You can't export smaller segments.
 Additionally the maximum size of a segment to export is 250,000 members per export.